 Solution: Now on wash days or when I have to style my hair, I make one section or multiple sections for my crown.
 The benefit of doing this is that I have better access to my crown and can give it more attention as needed.
 Having its own section also relieves the overall tension and sensitivity that was previously happening on my scalp.
 If you find that your nape (“kitchen” as its often referred to) is struggling, section it off on wash days.
 That area gets neglected too.

 2. My bobby pins were a problem

 I’m no stranger to protective styles, but bobby pins can wreak havoc on the hair if we’re not careful.
 I did a lot of protective styling as I was adjusting to full-time work.
-I would constantly use long grip bobby pins when I needed to tuck lose pieces of hair.
+I would constantly use long grip bobby pins when I needed to tuck loose pieces of hair.
 However, they would often tug at the base of my crown and they apply pressure to your hair.
 As a result, my hair would either break or it would snag when taking these pins out.
 And if you tend to use your pins in the same spot and repeatedly, you’ll notice breakage eventually.

 Solution: As much as I love bobby pins, I had to do better.
 I no longer use those long, slightly bulky bobby pins.
 I go for the bobby pins that are much more slimmer and gentle on my hair and use them occasionally.
 You could also use hairpins, which are wider than bobby pins, as well for another option.